“You rule over the raging sea; when it’s waves rise up you still them.” Psalm 89:9

 I felt strong and proud.
 I made it to the top after a summer full of hard nights and trying days.
 Again, not knowing if I would be able to go back to work but there I was hiking to the top.
 All three tiers.
 Me and God.
 I was proud of myself then for going that far but I’m just as proud if not prouder today of my journey, even if I turn back at tier two, God’s still right there.

 We hold expectations on ourselves and so do others.
 But mostly us.
 There is a time to finish what we start and a time to remain unfinished.
 And really, we can never truly be finished until…well, we’re finished.
 My Grandma would say, “You’re not done turning out until you’re done.”
 While I wanted that same feeling of accomplishment I’d gotten last year, this year felt different.
 I felt this hike turning into a lesson, a different milestone than last year.
 I knew I could finish but I recognized the feeling that it’s okay not to do what you thought you were going to do.
-Because when you realized where you’d rather be spending time, there’s no time to waste.
+Because when you realize where you’d rather be spending time, there’s no time to waste.
 It’s time to turn around.
 (Side note: I usually would almost always rather be hiking!)

 I needed this hike to know it’s okay to just stop.
 To do what I want.
 I started the hike.
 I enjoyed the hike.
 But then I wanted to be back in Ronaldo cruisin’ to my 90’s mix CD in the ice cold AC; conserving my energy for other things to fill my first Saturday of the school year.